Enterohemorrhagic Escherichia coli

 An EHEC infection can make you very ill.
 Symptoms usually begin 2 to 5 days after

-ingesting contaminated foods or liquids, and may last for up to 8 days or more.
+ingesting contaminated foods or liquids.
+It may last for up to 8 days or more.
 The

-following are some of the most common symptoms associated with EHEC.
-However, each
+following are some of the most common symptoms linked to EHEC:

-- Hemolytic uremic syndrome (HUS), a serious complication that can lead to kidney failure
+Hemolytic uremic syndrome (HUS).
+This is a serious complication that can cause decreased

 How is EHEC diagnosed?

-EHEC can be confirmed with a stool culture.
-Stool samples are tested to compare with
+EHEC infection can be confirmed with a stool culture.
+Stool samples may also be tested

 How is EHEC treated?

-Antibiotics and antidiarrheal medications are not used with this type of infection.
+Antibiotics and antidiarrheal medicines are not used with this type of infection.

-They may increase the risk of HUS.
+They may increase the risk for HUS.
 Recovery for most people with this illness usually

 occurs within 5 to 10 days.
-It is important to drink plenty of fluids to prevent dehydration.
+It's important to drink plenty of fluids to prevent dehydration.

-If a person develops HUS, hospitalization in an intensive care unit may be required.
+If a person develops HUS, they may need to be treated in an intensive care unit (ICU).

 Treatment may include blood transfusions and kidney dialysis.

-What are the complications of an EHEC infection?
+What are possible complications of an EHEC infection?

 If vomiting is moderate to severe, dehydration can occur.
-An EHEC infection can also
+About 5% to 10% of people

 meat is gray or brown throughout (not pink), any juices run clear, and the inside

-- Wash all vegetables and fruits with water, especially if you do not plan to cook them.
+Wash all vegetables and fruits with water, especially if you don't plan to cook them.

-- Use only pasteurized milk and milk products.
-Avoid raw milk.
+Use only pasteurized milk and milk products.
+Don't drink raw milk.

-- Drink municipal water that has been treated with adequate levels of chlorine, or other
+Drink municipal water that has been treated with chlorine or other disinfectants.

-- Wash hands thoroughly after using the toilet.
+Wash hands thoroughly after using the toilet or changing diapers.

 with animal feces.